‘To sir, with love’: Students write letters to jailed Delhi University professor Hany Babu

 “Sir, I was in M.A.
 English, 2013-15 batch in South Campus and back then you were the first person I encountered at the receipt submission process.
 I remember how nervous I was, in talking to you because I could not speak fluent English,” wrote a former student Neha.
 She recounted how his lectures on linguistics helped her overcome her embarrassment.

-Another former student, Nidhi Angurala, now a guest lecturer herself, recalled how Babu’s “mere presence humanised the technomediated process” that students were subjected to at the time of admissions.
+Another former student, now a guest lecturer herself, recalled how Babu’s “mere presence humanised the technomediated process” that students were subjected to at the time of admissions.
 “To this day, I prize some of your anecdotes, one of them being the commonality between Hindi and Urdu,” she wrote.
 “I make it a point to weave this in my own lectures on language.”

 The letters were written for the jailed professor after a call was put out by a collective called “Students in Solidarity with Hany Babu”.
 The collective was formed after Babu’s house was raided by the National Investigation Agency in September 2019 in connection with the Bhima Koregaon case.